 Fig. 1.
-Upper: Estimated median, 50% (inner) and 95% (outer) credible intervals of the posterior predictive distributions for $C{i,t}$ , along with observed case counts.
+Top: Estimated median, 50% (inner) and 95% (outer) credible intervals of the posterior predictive distributions for $C{i,t}$, along with observed case counts.
 Credible intervals to the right of the vertical line are future predictions.
-For EpiMap, we include the weekly variation in expected cases in the model, but plot the predictive distributions without this variation for clarity.
-EpiNow2 returns the distribution of the mean number of cases so under-estimates the uncertainty.
-EpiEstim does not model dependence of $R_t$ over time, so we used the last inferred $R_t$ distribution for future predictions.
-Lower: Estimated median, 50% (inner) and 95% (outer) credible intervals of $R_t$ for the methods, along with the true $R_t$ used to create the simulated epidemic.
-Plots shown only for Oxford, those for the four surrounding local authorities are given in the Appendix.
-Epi-Estim does not model dependence of $R_t$ over time, so we used the last inferred $R_t$ distribution for future predictions.
+For EpiMap, we include the day-of-week variation in expected cases in the model, but plot the predictive distributions without this variation for clarity.
+EpiEstim does not model dependence of R_t over time, so we used the last inferred R_t distribution for future predictions.
+Bottom: Estimated median, 50% (inner) and 95% (outer) credible intervals of R_t for the methods, along with the true R_t used to create the simulated epidemic.
+Plots shown only for Oxford, those for the four surrounding local authorities are given in Appendix C.1.
+EpiEstim estimates are more variable because of the higher variation in observed case counts $C{i,t}$ as compared to the latent infection counts $X{i,t}$, and because it does not model dependence of R_t over time.
+We used the last inferred R_t distribution for future predictions for EpiEstim.

 Fig. 2.
-A comparison of models for predicting future case counts over a 3-week unseen period.
+A comparison of models for predicting future case counts over a 3-week period.
 Each model is fitted on 15 weeks of data and makes predictions for the following 3 weeks.